 - Installing on Ubuntu or Debian

-- Installing with tar archive (generic method to use on any supported systems such as Linux variants, OpenSolaris, SmartOS, FreeBSD, Mac OS X, etc)
+- Installing with tar archive (generic method to use on any supported systems such as Linux variants, OpenSolaris, SmartOS, FreeBSD, macOS, etc)

 - The newrelic-install script (how to use the interactive script that automates some installation tasks)